MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AddressList.md

 ```

 ### -RecipientFilter
-The RecipientFilter parameter specifies a custom OPath filter that's based on the value of any available recipient property.
+The RecipientFilter parameter specifies a custom OPATH filter that's based on the value of any available recipient property.
 You can use any available Windows PowerShell operator, and wildcards and partial matches are supported.
 The search criteria uses the syntax `"Property -ComparisonOperator 'Value'"`.

-- Enclose the whole OPath filter in double quotation marks " ".
+- Enclose the whole OPATH filter in double quotation marks " ".
 If the filter contains system values (for example, `$true`, `$false`, or `$null`), use single quotation marks ' ' instead.
 Although this parameter is a string (not a system block), you can also use braces { }, but only if the filter doesn't contain variables.
 - Property is a filterable property.
 For filterable properties, see [Filterable properties for the RecipientFilter parameter](https://learn.microsoft.com/powershell/exchange/recipientfilter-properties).
-- ComparisonOperator is an OPath comparison operator (for example `-eq` for equals and `-like` for string comparison).
+- ComparisonOperator is an OPATH comparison operator (for example `-eq` for equals and `-like` for string comparison).
 For more information about comparison operators, see [about_Comparison_Operators](https://learn.microsoft.com/powershell/module/microsoft.powershell.core/about/about_comparison_operators).
 - Value is the property value to filter on.
 Enclose text values and variables in single quotation marks (`'Value'` or `'$Variable'`).
 If a variable value contains single quotation marks, you need to identify (escape) the single quotation marks to expand the variable correctly.
 For example, instead of `'$User'`, use `'$($User -Replace "'","''")'`.
 Don't enclose integers or system values in quotation marks (for example, use `500`, `$true`, `$false`, or `$null` instead).
 - In cloud-based environments, you can't use a wildcard as the first character.
 For example, `'Sales*'` is allowed, but `'*Sales'` isn't allowed.
 - In on-premises Exchange, wildcards are valid only as the first or last character.
 For example, `'Sales*'` or `'*Sales'` are allowed, but `'Sa*les'` isn't allowed.

-For detailed information about OPath filters in Exchange, see [Additional OPATH syntax information](https://learn.microsoft.com/powershell/exchange/recipient-filters#additional-opath-syntax-information).
+For detailed information about OPATH filters in Exchange, see [Additional OPATH syntax information](https://learn.microsoft.com/powershell/exchange/recipient-filters#additional-opath-syntax-information).

 ```yaml
 Type: String